neuronsimulator/nrn/neuron/general/classes/graph.rst

         the string is printed as a label and when keep lines is selected each line is labeled with the value of the variable.

-        When graphs are printed to a file in :meth:`PrintToFile.Ascii` mode, the lines are labeled
+        When graphs are printed to a file in :ref:`printtofile_ascii` mode, the lines are labeled
         with these labels.
 If every line has a label and each line has the same size, then the file is printed in matrix form.